How to Handle Sales Objections in 6 Steps

 Check Back With the Prospect

 Take a moment to confirm that you've answered the prospect's objection fully.
 Usually, this step is as simple as saying, “Does that make sense?” or “Have I answered all of your concerns?”
-If she answers affirmatively, you can move on to your next step.
-If she seems to hesitate or acts uncertain, this signals that you may not have fully resolved her concerns.
+If they answer affirmatively, you can move on to your next step.
+If they seem to hesitate or act uncertain, this signals that you may not have fully resolved their concerns.
 If this happens, go back to an earlier step and try again.
-But, don't be sly about it.
+But, don't be shy about it.
 Simply say, "Let's back up for a moment and see if we can clear up all of your concerns."

 Redirect the Conversation